efarish/portfolio/mobile/kivy_gps_tracker/README.md

-# Project: Mobile Device Tracking Application
+# Project: Mobile Device Tracker

 THIS IS A WORK-IN-PROGRESS